IntelliTect/Documentation/Trellis/Download-Tokenized-Sql.md

 If you have used [tokens](Use-Tokens.md) within your application databases then you might want to download the tokenized sql.
 Trellis will look through the database and find anywhere a token was used, and it will swap it with a sql variable.
 The sql variable will be declared at the top of the file.
 Generally, this is used infrequently.

 * Start by creating or viewing [a Comparison](Snapshot-Comparisons.md) or [Change Package](Change-Packages.md)
-* From the change package overview screen select the 'Download Tokenized SQL' button in the upper right hand corner of the header
+* From the change package overview screen select the `Download Tokenized SQL` button in the upper right hand corner of the header
 * Select the location to save